-This is a variation of the traditional business plan that incorporates business models and aspects of the lean launchpad.

-Operational Business Plan

-- An expansion of the plan to provide an internal operational guide -or blueprint for operations. - Approximately double the size of the full business plan but can be much larger. - In most companies, business plans change dramatically as things develop.
-Don't get stuck in a rut Remember that planning is everything, but plans are not to be trusted...
+- Summary Business plan of 1-15 pages - Early stage, preliminary discussions - One version of the summary business plan is kind of a hybrid model that incorporates many of the ideas from the lean launchpad and the NSF iCorps program. - Full Business plan - The mainstay of 25-35 pages with significant detail to allow investors to invest with confidence. - Operational Business Plan - An expansion of the plan to provide an internal operational guide -or blueprint for operations. - Approximately double the size of the full business plan, but can be much larger. - In most companies business plans change dramatically as things develop.
+Don't get stuck in a rut.